 No. Under GDPR a company is allowed to transfer personal data outside of the EU provided that it puts in place a mechanism, approved under GDPR, to make sure that personal data is adequately protected even when it is transferred outside of the EU.
-We have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to satisfy this requirement (more detail in the Privacy Shield tab), and also offer a Data Processing Addendum (DPA) to all customer who require it (see below information about cross border data transfers).
+We have certified under the EU-U.S. and Swiss-U.S. Privacy Shield frameworks to satisfy this requirement (more detail in the Privacy Shield tab), and also offer a Data Processing Addendum (DPA) to all customers who require it (see below information about cross border data transfers).